 We’re fortunate enough to be within a reasonable driving distance from Buffalo airport, so we’re able to take advantage of the almost laughably cheap airfares that peeps South of the 49th parallel enjoy.
 This is the 2nd year in a row that we’ve chosen to fly Southwest to get to Florida, and if airfares remain what they are with Canadian carriers, I doubt we’ll head to FLA from Pearson ever again.
-The airfare for all 3 of us is the cost of one seat on either major Canadian airline.
+The airfare for all 3 of us is the cost of one seat on either major Canadian airline and flying Southwest with a baby is pretty painless.

 The drive to Buffalo usually takes about 2 hours – although take the information from the Current Border Crossing Traffic Conditions Hotline with a grain of salt.
 They said the Peace Bridge had no delay and we actually waited for 45min.
 That left us less than 2 hours once we got to the airport to park, check in, pass security, feed/change kids and board.
 Would have been plenty of time in the olden days or if the kids were older – but we felt rushed and it was not a good feeling.
 Next time we’ll cross at Niagara Falls and leave 30min earlier.